stuh84/ccie-rs-notes/eigrp-shortnotes.md

  * Highest ip on non-shut ints
 * Not changed until EIGRP processed removed, RID configured or config'd RID removed
 * Not allowed: 0.0.0.0 and 255.255.255.255
-* RID change drops neighbours
+* RID change drops neighbors
 * Only message if two routers with same RID, "Ignore Route, dup routerid" in **showe eigrp address-family ipv4 events**
 * Seen in **show eigrp protocols** and **show ip protocols**